mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 Generally speaking, the fee for rescuing a craft that is totally disabled – whether that means it requires major repairs in place or has to be towed to safety – is calculated at 0.1% of its current value.
-For example, if a brand-new a 600-ton subsidised liner (worth MCr161.523) suffered a drive failure, the salvage crew who brought it into dock could expect a fee of Cr161523, likely rounded off to the nearest Cr10000.
+For example, if a brand-new a 600-ton subsidized liner (worth MCr161.523) suffered a drive failure, the salvage crew who brought it into dock could expect a fee of Cr161523, likely rounded off to the nearest Cr10000.
 ```